 The Basics of Sales Performance Metrics

-A performance metric is a measurement you can use to monitor the activities of your business.
+A sales performance metric is a measurement you can use to monitor the activities of your business.
 The data points are helpful to determine the effectiveness of an individual, team, or the business as a whole.

 Sales managers use these metrics to measure sales performance and determine whether the business meets its sales goals.
 Setting objectives is crucial to keep everyone motivated and accountable.